Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 Is Mounjaro Available for Weight Loss in the UK?

 Yes.
-Mounjaro (tirzepatide) can be prescribed privately in the UK for weight management following a medical consultation.
+Mounjaro (tirzepatide) can be prescribed in the UK for weight management following a medical consultation.
+NICE Technology Appraisal TA1026 (December 2024) formally approved tirzepatide for weight management in adults, making it a licensed weight loss treatment alongside its existing licence for type 2 diabetes.

 What matters is that: